astronomer/docs/learn/airflow-setup-teardown.md

 ## When to use setup/teardown tasks

+Setup/teardown tasks ensure that the necessary resources to run an Airflow task are set up before a task is executed and that those resources are torn down after the task has completed, regardless of any task failures.

-This feature allows you to designate any existing Airflow task as a setup or teardown task, with special behavior and added visibility of the setup/teardown relationship in the Airflow UI.
+Any existing Airflow task can be designated as a setup or teardown task, with special behavior and added visibility of the setup/teardown relationship in the Airflow UI.

 There are many use cases for setup and teardown tasks.
 For example, you might want to: